wessenstam/ts2019/buckets/buckets.rst

   User creation and access policy configuration will be in the UI in Buckets GA.
 In the early access software, we will use the following Linux command line tools:

   - iam_util - for user creation
-  - Mc - for policy configuration
+  - mc - for policy configuration

 Login to the *initials*-**Linux-ToolsVM** via ssh or Console session.